Devin Way

 Devin Way (born May 31, 1992) is an American actor and model.
 He starred in the Peacock drama series Queer as Folk and in 2024 joined the cast of BET comedy-drama series, Sistas.
+He is a competitor on the fifty-first season of Survivor.

 Life and career

 Way was born in Lufkin, Texas, and graduated from the Central High School in 2010.
 He later began modeling and in 2012 won Kim Dawson Agency model search.
 In 2019 he was cast in a recurring role as Dr. Blake Simms in the ABC medical drama series, Grey's Anatomy.
 He also appeared in an episode of Station 19 in 2020.
 In 2021, Way was cast as one of leads in the Peacock drama series Queer as Folk, a re-imagining of the Channel 4 1999 British TV series Queer as Folk.
-The series received positive reviews from critics but was canceled after single season.
+The series received positive reviews from critics but was canceled after a single season.
 In January 2024, Way was cast in a series regular role as Jordan Williams in the BET comedy-drama series, Sistas replacing Sean Sagar who originally played the role during season 6.
+In 2026, Way was announced as a contestant on Survivor 51.